dugarvineet211/supabase-config-checker/readme.md

 For FE
 	1. Go to frontend folder of the app.
 	2. Run `npm install` to install all dependencies.
+	3. Run `npm run start` to start the application
-	3. The FE should be running on `http://localhost:3000/`
+	4. The FE should be running on `http://localhost:3000/`

 ### Steps to test